yegor256/glogin/README.md

 end
 ```

-If the `glogin` cookie is coming in and contains a valid data,
+If the `glogin` cookie is coming in and contains valid data,
 a local variable `@user` will be set to something like this:

 ```ruby